 Schools can support teachers by providing guidance on how to design quality online instruction, as well as resources to support their transition to a digital learning environment.
 For example, Edsurge offers Advice for Newly Remote Instructors, and TNTP’s Resources for Learning at Home When Schools Close offers guidance on choosing home learning resources, using the materials at home, and communicating with families.

-Some districts, such as D.C.
-Public Schools, proactively closed for a day so teachers could prepare for online learning during an extended closure, and provided an Instructional Continuity Plan with resources for students, teachers and families.
+Some districts, such as DC Public Schools, provided an Instructional Continuity Plan with resources for students, teachers and families.
 Additional examples of instructional continuity plans and resources include:

 - San Antonio Independent School District’s Digital Learning Playground provides curricula for grades PreK to 12, designed for ease of access by students and parents.

 - East Noble School Corporation’s eLearning Guidance offers examples of what instruction, modeling, independent practice, assessment, and grading could look like in an online environment.

 - The Colorado Department of Education’s Resources for Learning at Home includes learning tools and resources, “best practices” for educators and families, and reminders about student data privacy.

 - Juab School District’s eLearning Plan offers a sample course and weekly plans, templates for messages to parents, lists of tools and resources aligned to student and teacher needs, and solutions to common barriers.